radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/real-time-persistent-cache-refresh-commands.md

 This command lists the currently running agents, both the ones used for persistent cache refresh and the ones used for CPLDS.

+>[!note]
->**Note – this command lists both CPLDS agents and real-time persistent cache agents.**
+>This command lists both CPLDS agents and real-time persistent cache agents.

 **Usage**
 <br>list-agents